 I spent nearly one month in Bocas del Toro exploring all that the popular island archipelago in Panama had to offer.
 I dived in the crystal blue water, I indulged in the flavors of the Caribbean, and I slept high up in the canopies of the jungle.
 Whether you’re a surfer or a backpacker or are planning a romantic getaway, Bocas has something for everyone.

-Here are a few of my favorite things in Bocas del Toro!
+Here are a few of my favorite things to do in Bocas del Toro!

 Grab a Bite at Bocas Blended Bus

 Just off the main drag on Isla Colon is my favorite foodie spot on the island, Bocas Blended.
 Bocas Blended is an old refurbished Thomas school bus that now operates as a full café.
 Grab a seat at the bar for healthy wraps, smoothies, and salads.
 Don’t miss the Hawaiian fish wrap or the mojito lemonade.

 Sleep in a Treehouse at La Loma Jungle Lodge

 Located on Isla Bastimentos is one of the most spectacular properties I’ve experienced in all of my travels, La Loma Jungle Lodge.
 After arriving by boat and a short walk through a cacao plantation, you are greeted by the chirps and squawks of the jungle.

 Spend the night in one of four canopy dwelling lodges and awaken to an incredible panoramic ocean view (and maybe even some monkeys).
 The delicious food served at La Loma, which is grown locally and organically, also attracts the attention of foodies around the world.

 Bocas del Toro is well-known as a great surf destination.